mnoumanuaar32xc/AngularApplicationWithDotNetCoreApi/README.md

 1. Installation for Angular application development (for Windows)
 2. Structure of Angular
 3. Routoing
+4. Subscribers
+5. Directives (RouterLink)
-4. How CSS , JS , HTML workis in Angular
+6. How CSS , JS , HTML workis in Angular
-5. Create Nav Bar
+7. Create Nav Bar
-6. Perform Curad Operation Create Traning, List of Traning, Delete Traning, Update Traning.
+8. Perform Curad Operation Create Traning, List of Traning, Delete Traning, Update Traning.
-7. Login Page then Logout
+9. Login Page then Logout
-8. Access on operation by using Authorization
+10. Access on operation by using Authorization
-9. State Management| Local and Cookies Statemanagement.
+11. State Management| Local and Cookies Statemanagement.
-10. JWT toekn access etc
+12. JWT toekn access etc

 # Setting Up Development Environmen
 We need to setup all the Software and Packages which are need to develop the application and that need to run our course smoothly.